sebhtml/novigrad/README.md

 # Roadmap

 - add PredictWorkingMemory
+- add a method assign in Tensor to avoid clone()
 - do not use clone()
 - make static embeddings work for megaman dataset
 - separate Linear and activation
-- add a method assign in Tensor to avoid clone()
+- learned Embedding
 - add an abstraction for loss
 - implement cross-entropy loss
 - add tape like in pytorch